HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_09/Check_Points_Ch09.md

 ## 9.9 ##
 A NullPointerException will occur when trying to use a reference that points to no location in memory (null) as though it were referencing an object.

+## 9.10 ##
+An array is an object.
+An array can hold elements that are themself objects.
+The default values of elements in an array will be the same as the data fields of ordinary objects:
+- 0 for numeric primitive types
+- false for boolean
+- '\u0000' for char
+- null for elements that are objects